-When I set my eyes on something, I’ll make sure to do everything to get or achieve it.
+When I set my eyes on something, I’ll make sure to do everything to achieve it.
 I will only stop if pursuing is really impossible and life-threatening, especially when it comes to travel goals.

 While I was securing our return ferry tickets, my friends were able to strike a deal with a van driver.
 For ₱1,200, he could bring the 16 of us to Matalom from Inopacan with a stop at Hitoog Cave, and if possible, Karap-agan falls.
 By the way, we already spent an awesome night in Digyo Island, one of the four scenic islands of Cuatro Islas, before heading to Matalom.